-In the event of termination of employment for a larger number of employees, we would communicate this to the Swedish authority Arbetsförmedligen.
-If 5-25 people are affected, the notice should be made at least two months before the employees' employments are terminated.
-If the number of affected employees is higher, the notice period to the authorities is four months.

-Employee satisfaction

-To assess the physical and psychological work environment perceived by our employees, we do an annual employee satisfaction survey.
-The questions are based on science.
-In 2024 in our employee satisfaction survey, we scored 83 of of 100, which despite a small decline compared to 2023 (86) means above our target of 80.
-We continuously monitor this area and the annual results, where one of the key areas of work during 2024 has been to clarify roles and responsibilities as we grow rapidly.

-Salary and remuneration

-We have all our operations in Sweden where minimum wages don't exist as in many other countries.
-In general, this also applies to temporary workers and contractors.

-The highest governance body, the board, is not involved in remuneration policies, only for the CEO.
-How we set salaries and remuneration are decided by the collective bargaining agreement where it is stipulated what general factors decide the remuneration.
-The union is one key stakeholder in remuneration policies for the company, but also the employees get to have a say.
-For executive managers, the salary and incentive programs is decided by the CEO with support from HR.

-For suppliers and contractors, we do not require collective bargaining agreements, but we ask for similar agreements and require them to follow Swedish law whenever working on our sites.
+Salary and remuneration We have all our operations in Sweden where minimum wages don't exist as in er countries.
+In general, this also applies to temporary workers and contractor The highest governance body, the board, is not involved in remuneration polic for the CEO.
+How we set salaries and remuneration are decided by the collect gaining agreement where it is stipulated what general factors decide the remu The union is one key stakeholder in remuneration policies for the company, bu employees get to have a say.
+For executive managers, the salary and incentive is decided by the CEO with support from HR. tive bar- uneration. ut also the For suppliers and contractors, we do not require collective bargaining agreeme we ask for similar agreements and require them to follow Swedish law whenev on our sites. - Equal pay Equal pay is regulated by law, and we do an annual salary mapping of men and to ensure there are no unreasonable differences in salary between men and w Unreasonable differences can be that the salary differs for two individuals with education and experience.

-Equal pay

-Equal pay is regulated by law, and we do an annual salary mapping of men and women to ensure there are no unreasonable differences in salary between men and women.
-Unreasonable differences can be that the salary differs for two individuals with the same education and experience.
 The mapping is documented and stored.
-We do not have a bonus scheme for any person in the company.

-Because of our small workforce, we currently do not have enough data to do a statistical comparison between men and women in the same role.

-The ratio of women's basic salary to men's for employees and managerial staff is presented in the table below.
-For 2024, the average woman employee earns 98% of the average employee salary for men.
-The average woman in a managerial position earns 71% of the average salary in managerial positions for men.
-Because of the small number of employees, we have chosen not to break down the figures by site of operations.

-2024 ratio of basic salary of women to men by employee category

-Employee category Ratio of basic salary of women to men Employee 98% Managerial positions (including executive management team) 71%
+We do no bonus scheme for any person in the company. vomen. h the same Because of our small workforce, we currently do not have enough data to do a comparison between men and women in the same role. a statistical The ratio of women's basic salary to men's for employees and managerial staf sented in the table below.
+For 2024, the average woman employee earns 98% erage employee salary for men.
+The average woman in a managerial position % of the av- earns 71% of the average salary in managerial positions for men.
+Because of the small nu employees, we have chosen not to break down the figures by site of operation - IS. - employees, we have chosen not to break down the figures by site of operation IS. - employees, we have chosen not to break down the figures by site of operation Employee category Ratio of basic salary of wome ns. en to men 2024 ratio of basic salary of women to men by employee category Compensation for working overtime, odd hours etc. employees, we have chosen not to break down the figures by site of operation Employee category Ratio of basic salary of wome Employee Managerial positions (including executive ns. en to men 98% 71% rerwise pensa- a higher greements s who n the xist.
+The

-Compensation for working overtime, odd hours etc.

-Employees have the right to special overtime compensation except where otherwise agreed.
-The employer and the salaried employee may agree that special compensation for overtime work will not be paid since the overtime is compensated by a higher salary or extra days of annual leave above the statutory annual leave.
-Such agreements will apply to salaried employees in managerial positions or salaried employees who have working hours not susceptible to verification or who are free to decide on the disposition of their own working hours.
-In other cases, special reasons must exist.
-The agreement should relate to a period of one annual leave year, except where otherwise agreed by the employer and the salaried employee.

-Ratio of annual compensation

-In 2024: The CEO's annual compensation vs median annual compensation excluding the CEO was 472%.
-In the same year, the highest paid non-CEO vs the median annual compensation for the employees (except the highest paid and the CEO) was 356%.
-The highest paid increase was 5,45%, the median pay increase was +3,1%.
-The data was extracted from actual salary revision documentation.